What is Behavioral Data? How to Use It for Maximum Conversion

 3. How do you collect behavioral data?

-The way you collect behavioral data will vary depending on whether you want to track customers’ interactions with your emails, app, website, or social media.
+The way you collect behavioral data depends on whether you want to track customers’ interactions with your emails, app, website, or social media.

-To collect behavioral data from your website or app, use website analytics tools like Google Analytics and heat maps to analyze user actions.
+To collect behavioral data from your website or app, use analytics tools such as Google Analytics and heat maps to analyze user actions.

 You can also install pixels and create events to track behavior and analyze people’s page views and preferences.

-To collect data on social media platforms or email, use the built-in analytical tools to track actions like shares and comments or email opens and click rates.
+To collect data on social media platforms or email, use the built-in analytics tools to track actions such as shares and comments, or email opens and click rates.